Introduction

 The preliminary review identified nine high-level categories of basic needs: technology, food insecurity, housing insecurity, physical health, mental health, financial literacy and assistance, transportation, child services and care, and “Other.”
 The last category (Other) included highly tailored resources and services that did not neatly fit into the categories--such as legal assistance, veterans’ services, DACA/immigration services, social worker staff member(s), and more.

 Subcategories were also identified for further examination of what types of basic needs resources, services, or information is publicly available on library websites.
 Subcategories were identified for each of the nine high-level categories included, and, if necessary, tailored to specific library types.
-For example, all subcategories in the Technology category were consistent across both library types, yet the Food Insecurity category included dining hall options and on-campus food pantry services when for community college libraries specifically.
+For example, all subcategories in the Technology category were consistent across both library types, yet the Food Insecurity category included dining hall options and on-campus food pantry services for community college libraries specifically.

 Alongside codebook development, we also created a step-by-step search protocol and data collection tool.
 The protocol acted as a one-stop-document to access all the links necessary to perform the inventory such as the data collection tool and the codebook.